kubernetes/enhancements/keps/sig-autoscaling/5325-hpa-pod-selection-accuracy/README.md

 rollout.
 Similarly, consider large clusters and how enablement/disablement will rollout across nodes.
 -->
+Rollout failures in this feature are unlikely to impact running workloads significantly, but there are edge cases to consider:
+- If the feature is enabled during a high-traffic period, HPAs with `strictPodSelection: true` might suddenly change their scaling decisions based on the reduced pod set.
+This could cause unexpected scaling events.
+- If a `kube-controller-manager` restarts mid-rollout, some HPAs might temporarily revert to label-based selection until the controller fully initializes with the new feature enabled.
+These issues would only affect HPAs that have explicitly set `strictPodSelection: true`.
+Existing HPAs will continue to function with the default label-based pod selection behavior.

 ###### What specific metrics should inform a rollback?